 For 2021, this tour is a self-drive guided tour (your guides will be in a separate car)

 2021 tour dates are flexible and can be booked for any date between May 25 and December 20.

 2022 scheduled tour dates are listed in the Tour Fact Sheet below, advance booking is required.

-This one-day guided birding tour begins near a small seaside town on the eastern shore of beautiful Bay St. George.
-We’ll explore an amazing bird sanctuary in search of magnificent waterfowl, seabirds, and a variety of shorebirds.
+This one-day guided birding tour begins near a small seaside town on the eastern shore of beautiful Nujio’qonik (St. George’s Bay).
+We’ll take an Indigenous view of the land as we explore a migratory bird sanctuary in search of waterfowl, seabirds, and a variety of shorebirds.
 Later, we’ll turn our attention to the healing power of plants on our medicine walk through land rich in Mi’kmaq culture and history.

 Tour Starts / Ends

 Positioned southeast of the community of Stephenville Crossing are the St. George’s River Estuary and a migratory bird sanctuary that together contribute to extensive wetlands managed for conservation under a Municipal Habitat Steward Agreement.

 We’ll discover the spiritual values that define Indigenous relationships with nature, while exploring rich habitat and the wildlife it supports.
 Within the stewardship area, we’ll look for Willet (Eastern), Arctic Tern, Caspian Tern and Spotted Sandpiper.
 American Black Duck, American Wigeon, and Northern Pintail are some of the waterfowl we are likely to see.